gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 With reference to {{I-D.ietf-ace-key-groupcomm}}:

-* The node wishing to joining the OSCORE group, i.e. the joining node, is the Client.
+* The node wishing to join the OSCORE group, i.e. the joining node, is the Client.

 * The Group Manager is the Key Distribution Center (KDC), acting as a Resource Server.